What is EOS? The Complete Guide to understanding EOS Blockchain

 It refers to the ability of a computer system to exchange and utilize information meaningfully.

 - Horizontal scalability

 - Decentralized Operating System

-In the EOS infrastructure, the EOS wallet can be considered as a repository of public-private key pairs, which are required to sign actions performed on the blockchain.
-EOS wallets and their content are managed by keosd (the EOS program that stores private keys).
-Wallets are accessed using cleos (the EOS command line tool).
+In the EOS infrastructure, the EOS wallet can be considered a store of public-private key pairs required to sign actions performed on the blockchain.

 How is the Cost to Build a dApp on EOS Determined?